 A global unicast address is based off a 64–bit prefix that the administrator configures for each subnet, and a 64-bit interface ID.
-The prefix can also be obtained by running the ifconfig command with the -a6 option on any system on the same subnet that has been configured to use IPv6.
+The prefix can be obtained by running the ipadm show-addr command on any system on the same subnet that has been configured to use IPv6.

 The 64–bit interface ID is typically derived from a system's MAC address.
-For zones use, an alternate address that is unique can be derived from the global zone's IPv4 address as follows:
+For zones use, an alternate address that is unique can be derived from the global zone's IPv4 address by using the following convention:

 16 bits of zero:upper 16 bits of IPv4 address:lower 16 bits of IPv4 address:a zone-unique number